teambit/docs/blog/getting-started-with-bit.md

 <Image src="/img/blog/getting-started-with-bit/react-app.png" alt="React app showing our Bit components" padding={20} width="60%" />

 And that's it.
 Now it's time to start creating some more components and use them across your many applications and teams.

+## What's Next

+- Take a deeper look into Bit with our [Building with Bit](/building-with-bit/manage-workspace) section
+- Learn how to extend Bit and [create your own component generator](/extending-bit/creating-a-custom-generator)
+- See why you should be [Thinking in Components](/component-architecture/thinking-in-components) in our Architecture section